renaissance-publishing/renaissance/content/chapters/05-languages.md

         it has since been heavily influenced by the many languages that the Commonwealth has encountered and peacefully absorbed as it spread across the Emerald Plane.
-      - Weal—or some regional dialect thereof—is commonly spoken
-        throughout Heartland and Westward Provinces.
+      - Weal — or some regional dialect thereof — is commonly spoken throughout Heartland and Westward Provinces.
       - Notably, Weal was carried throughout the Emerald Plane by early Commonwealth settlers, and has itself become the root from which